2004–05 Montreal Canadiens season

-The 2004–05 Montreal Canadiens season was the team's 96th season, 88th in the National Hockey League.
+The 2004–05 Montreal Canadiens season was the team's 96th season, 88th in the National Hockey League (NHL).
 However, its games were cancelled as the 2004–05 NHL lockout could not be resolved in time.
 The other 29 teams did not play either due to the labour dispute.

 Schedule

 The Canadiens preseason and regular season schedules were announced on July 14, 2004.